Jones leads Wolfpack past Wake Forest

 RALEIGH, N.C.
+(AP) — North Carolina State’s star was in foul trouble, and its shots were misfiring.
+But the Wolfpack played strong enough defense to escape with another win.

-(AP) — Kayla Jones had 15 points and 11 rebounds to help No. 9 North Carolina State beat Wake Forest 59-45 on Sunday.
+Kayla Jones had 15 points and 11 rebounds to help No. 9 N.C.
+State beat Wake Forest 59-45 on Sunday.

-Jakia Brown-Turner added 11 points and Elissa Cunane had 10 for the Wolfpack (17-1, 6-1 Atlantic Coast Conference), who improved to 11-0 at home despite shooting 32% from the field.
+Jakia Brown-Turner added 11 points and Elissa Cunane had 10 for the Wolfpack (17-1, 6-1 Atlantic Coast Conference), who improved to 11-0 at home despite shooting a season-low 32% from the field.

+“Momma said there’d be days like this,” N.C.
+State coach Wes Moore said.
+“Pretty ugly.
+Days like this, you’d better play defense, and you’d better rebound.
+I’m proud of the effort we gave there to hold them to 45 points.”

 N.C.
 State answered a 9-0 run by Wake Forest with an 15-2 spurt, taking a 48-37 lead early in the fourth quarter.

 Cunane made two free throws to give N.C.
-State the lead for good and later added a 3-pointer as part of the run.
+State the lead for good at 37-35 and later added a 3-pointer as part of the run.
+She played just five minutes in the first half while picking up two fouls.

 Wake Forest rallied from a 10-point deficit late in the first half to take a 35-33 lead midway through the third quarter.